-5.10 The decision of an Awards Assessment Board remains until and unless it is overturned by an Assessment Review Board.
+5.13 The decision of an Awards Assessment Board, Academic Malpractice Panel or Mitigating Circumstances Board remains until and unless it is overturned by an Assessment Review Board.
 In the case of continuing students, the appellant should prepare for and submit any assessments or reassessments by the given deadline and sit any examinations on the scheduled dates.
 Where a student has not been permitted to progress to the next level, they may not attend lectures nor submit work for the next level unless a decision to that effect has been made by an Assessment Review Board, or in the case of an undisputed administrative error, by the Chair of an Awards Board.
-In the case of students whose studies have been terminated, the student may not recommence studies unless a decision to that effect has been made by an Assessment Review Board, or in the case of an uncontested administrative error, the Chair of an Awards Assessment Board has taken action.
+In the case of students whose studies have been terminated, the student may not recommence studies unless a decision to that effect has been made by an Assessment Review Board, or in the case of an uncontested administrative error, the Chair of an Awards Assessment Board, or in the case of an uncontested administrative error, the Chair of an Awards Assessment Board has taken action.

-6 Preliminary consideration of Academic Appeal
+6. Preliminary consideration of Academic Appeal

-- 6.1 The Dean of Academic Quality and Enhancement (or nominee) and a designated member of the senior staff of Academic Quality Support Services shall decide normally within 28 working days of receipt of an Academic Appeal submitted within 14 days of the publication of results whether the Academic Appeal merits further consideration by an Appeals Board (or Appeals Committee in the case of appeals against academic malpractice decisions which have not been ratified by the Awards Assessment Board).
+- 6.1 The Dean of Academic Quality and Enhancement (or nominee) and a designated member of the senior staff of Academic Quality Support Services shall decide normally within 28 working days of receipt of an Academic Appeal submitted within 14 days of the publication of results whether the Academic Appeal merits further consideration by an Appeals Board (or Appeals Committee in the case of appeals against academic malpractice decisions or appeals against Mitigating Circumstances Boards which have not been ratified by the Awards Assessment Board).
 The Dean and senior member of Academic Quality Support Services may make one of the following decisions: - 6.1.1 that the appellant's case does not have substance.
 This decision shall be based on the guidelines appended (Appendix 10D).
-The Dean of Academic Quality and Enhancement will notify the appellant by letter of the reasons for the decision; - 6.1.2 that the appellant's case wholly or partly warrants further consideration by an Appeals Board (or Committee); - 6.1.3 that the Academic Appeal should be dealt with under the process for students identified as having a specific learning difficulty during an academic session; - 6.1.4 that an Academic Appeal made on the grounds specified in sections 2.1.2, 2.1.3 and/or 2.1.4 is established and a letter is received from the Head of Department / Head of Section or nominee confirming the error.
-In this case the Dean shall refer the case directly to the Chair of the relevant Awards Assessment Board. - 6.2 Where an appellant is studying on, or having had their studies terminated, is seeking to return to a professional programme, at any stage in the procedure the Dean of Academic Quality and Enhancement, the Appeals Board (or Committee) or the Assessment Review Board may advise or require that professional suitability procedures are invoked, if the nature of the academic appeal, or the evidence supplied in support of the academic appeal occasions this course of action.
+The Dean of Academic Quality and Enhancement will notify the appellant by letter of the reasons for the decision; - 6.1.2 that the appellant's case wholly or partly warrants further consideration by an Appeals Board (or Committee); - 6.1.3 that the Academic Appeal should be dealt with under the process for students identified as having a specific learning difficulty during an academic session; - 6.1.4 that an Academic Appeal made on the grounds specified in sections 2.1.2, 2.1.3 and/or 2.1.4 is established and a letter is received from the Head of Department /

+Head of Section or nominee confirming the error.
+In this case the Dean shall refer the case directly to the Chair of the relevant Awards Assessment Board.

+6.2 Where an appellant is studying on, or having had their studies terminated, is seeking to return to a professional programme, at any stage in the procedure the Dean of Academic Quality and Enhancement, the Appeals Board (or Committee) or the Assessment Review Board may advise or require that professional suitability procedures are invoked, if the nature of the academic appeal, or the evidence supplied in support of the academic appeal occasions this course of action.

-7 Request for a review of the decision at the preliminary stage
+7. Request for a review of the decision at the preliminary stage